 Their unattractive grassy foliage and strong scent of flowers keep the deer away.

-It is also known for its lanced-shaped foliage, which may give an impression of flowers growing out of the lances.
+Moreover, it is also known for its lanced-shaped foliage, which may give an impression of flowers growing out of the lances.

 Red Hot Poker is hardy in zones 5 to 9, mixing cool and warm temperatures.

 You can quickly propagate Red Hot Poker in spring by dividing the root balls into two.

 Yarrow (Achillea) is a herbaceous flowering plant that releases digestion-improving chemicals and a delicious scent when ingested.